 3. Sandi — West Palm Beach, Florida

 Florida doesn’t get any snow during the holidays (or ever), so it makes do with what it has in abundance: sand.
 Beginning in early November, sand is delivered by the truckload to the West Palm Beach waterfront, where sculptors begin shaping the massive pile into a 35-foot Christmas tree.
 West Palm Beach’s Sandi tree is the world’s only 700-ton sand tree and is illuminated with choreographed light and music shows nightly from 6:00 PM to 10:00 PM throughout the holiday season, starting on December 2, 2021 at 6 PM.
-This year, Sandi (the name of this unusual Christmas tree) is bringing Hope with her for the holidays — Hope being a flamingo she met on a trip to Tahiti.
-Hope will have her own sand sculpture in Sandi Land.
+This year, Sandi (the name of this unusual Christmas tree) turns 10 years old and has been nominated a for the 10 Best Public Holiday Lights Displays ranking by USA Today.